 2.1 Definition

-The back office includes the functions and departments that do not interact directly with customers, but they are essential for the functioning of the company.
-It is responsible for administrative and operational support
+The back office comprises the functions and departments that do not interact directly with customers, but are essential for the company's operation.
+It is responsible for administrative and operational support.

 2.2 Main Functions

-– Finance and Accounting: Financial management, reports and tax compliance
+– Finance and Accounting: Financial management, reporting, and tax compliance.

-– IT: System maintenance, information security and technical support
+– IT: Systems maintenance, information security, and technical support.

 2.4 Technologies Used